Model Predictive Control for Aggressive Driving Over Uneven Terrain: Appendix

-\item Narrow samples.
 We find it to beneficial to sample more control sequences that are close to the nominal control sequence.
-Therefore, we sample a number of control sequences with a smaller covariance,
+Therefore, we sample a number of control sequences with a smaller covariance, with $s_{n}\in(0,1)$ being the narrow scaling coefficient.